 - A. The applicant filed an application with the Planning Department for the following variance(s): - 1.
-A variance to exceed the maximum one building identification sign per street frontage in order to install two (2) building identification signs facing Collins Avenue. - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.
+A variance to exceed by 15 s.f. the maximum permitted area of 15 s.f. for a projecting sign in order to permit the installation of a projecting sign for a single tenant (option 1) with a sign area of 30 s.f. facing 8th Street. - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.